fenago/tableau-intermediate/lab-guides/md/Lab_2.md

 #### Getting ready

-In this recipe, we\'ll be using two datasets, `Public_Schools_1.csv` and `Public_Schools_2.csv`.
+In this lab, we\'ll be using two datasets, `Public_Schools_1.csv` and `Public_Schools_2.csv`.
 Make sure you have both datasets saved to your device.